 Extent of tumor residual.
-Resection is surgery to remove a tumor, and residual refers to how much of the tumor remains in the body after surgery.
+Resection is surgery to remove a tumor.
+Residual refers to how much of the tumor remains in the body after surgery.
 A patient’s prognosis is better when all of the tumor can be surgically removed.
-Four classifications are used:
+There are 4 classifications:

 Gross total: The entire tumor was removed.
 However, microscopic cells may remain.